igorspp/ELL-417/README.md

 	geom_bar(aes(fill = Sample), stat = "identity", position = "dodge")  +
 	theme(axis.text.x = element_text(angle = 90, hjust = 1, vjust = 0.5))
 </code></pre>
+<p>Again, take a look at the graph.
+What is/are the most abundant microbial groups in the samples?
+Take a quick look around the room and check the results from your colleagues.
+Are there any differences in microbial community composition between the environments you and your colleagues have analysed?</p>
 <p>If you have time left, why not investigate the functional composition of the metagenomes?
-Simply redo everything from the top, but this time work with the <em>mgmXXXXXX_subsystems.csv</em> files, which contains the functional annotations. nd remember to change the variable names as well!</p>
+Simply redo everything from the top, but this time work with the <em>mgmXXXXXX_subsystems.csv</em> files, which contains the functional annotations.
+And remember to change the variable names as well!</p>
 <h2 id="final-remarks">Final remarks</h2>
 <p>This was a <em>very</em> basic introduction to R and how to use it to analyse metagenome data.
 If you want to learn more, I recommend the material below as good starting points.
 But remember, you only learn R by using it!</p>
 <ul>